Safeya-Yasien/customer-management-react-node/client/README.md

 - enhance front structure and separate the logic into different files
 - add auth
 - deploy
+- add loading to signup and login button

 # why i install react query or tanstack query